-Between January and March, 2012, we consummated the 2012 Financing pursuant to which we issued an aggregate of 264.7106 Units to certain investors for aggregate cash proceeds of \$4,692,765 and the exchange of \$1,925,000 in previously issued Debentures that were converted into Units.
+Between January and March, 2012, we consummated a private placement financing transaction (the "2012 Financing") pursuant to which we issued an aggregate of 264.7106 units ("Units") to certain investors for aggregate cash proceeds of \$4,692,765 and the exchange of \$1,925,000 in previously issued Debentures that were converted into Units.
 The 2012 Financing satisfied the requirements for the Subsequent Financing discussed above.

-Each Unit had a purchase price of \$25,000 per Unit and consisted of twenty five thousand (25,000) shares of our Common Stock, 25,000 Class A Warrants and 25,000 Class B Warrants.
+Each Unit had a purchase price of \$25,000 per Unit and consisted of twenty five thousand (25,000) shares of our Common Stock, a Class A Warrant to purchase twenty five thousand (25,000) shares of common stock (the "Class A Warrants"), and a Class B Warrant to purchase up to twenty five thousand (25,000) shares of common stock (the "Class B Warrants" and together with the Class A Warrants, the "Warrants").

 The Class A Warrants have an exercise price of \$1.25 per share of Common Stock and will be exercisable for a period of five years from the date of issuance.
-The Class B Warrants were not exercisable by the Purchasers and would be exercised automatically on their expiration date by cashless exercise or expire without exercise.
-In the event that the average of our daily volume weighted average price was below \$0.75 during the Measuring Period, then the holder was entitled to receive additional shares of our Common Stock upon the exercise of the Class B Warrants on the expiration date, which was the 12th trading day after the Announcement Date.
-In the event that our average daily volume weighted average price was at or above \$0.75 during the Measuring Period, the Class B Warrants would expire unexercised.
-The Announcement Date was the earlier of (1) the date on which we announced via press release the results of the pharmacokinetic study of our TNX-102 drug formulation; or (2) June 1, 2012.
+The Class B Warrants may not be exercised by the Purchasers and will be exercised automatically on their expiration date by cashless exercise or expire without exercise.
+In the event that the average of our daily volume weighted average price is below \$0.75 during the 10 trading days after the Announcement Date (as hereinafter defined) (the "Measuring Period"), then the holder will be entitled to receive additional shares of our Common Stock upon the exercise of the Class B Warrants on the expiration date, which is the 12th trading day after the Announcement Date.
+In the event that our average daily volume weighted average price is at or above \$0.75 during the Measuring Period, the Class B Warrants will expire unexercised.
+The Announcement Date is the earlier of (1) the date on which we announce via press release the results of the pharmacokinetic study of our TNX-102 drug formulation; or (2) June 1, 2012.

-The number of shares issuable upon the cashless exercise of the Class B Warrant was equal to the quotient obtained by dividing [(A-B) [((C-A) \D)/A]] by (A), where:
+The number of shares is suable upon the cashless exercise of the Class B Warrant is equal to the quotient obtained by dividing [(C-A)D/A] by (A), where:

-- (A) = the average of the Company's daily volume weighted average price during the Measuring Period; - (B) = \$0.01, which is the exercise price of the Class B Warrant; - (C) = \$1.00, which is the purchase price of the Class B Warrant; and - (D) = the number of shares of common stock purchased by the Class B Warrant holder.
+- (A) = the average of the Company's daily volume weighted average price during the Measuring Period; - (B) = \$0.01, which is the exercise price of the Class B Warrant; - (C) =\$1.00, which is the purchase price of the Class B Warrant; and - (D) = the number of shares of common stock purchased by the Class B Warrant holder.

-However, for purposes of this calculation, in no event was the average of our daily volume weighted average price to be less than \$0.50.
-For example, in the event that an investor purchased one Unit and the average of our daily volume weighted average price was \$0.50, then the Class B Warrant would have been exercised and the holder would have received 24,500 shares of Common Stock.
-We issued the press release with the results of the pharmacokinetic study of our TNX-102 drug formulation on April 5, 2012 and effective April 24, 2012, the Class B Warrants expired unexercised.
+However, for purposes of this calculation, in no event shall the average of our daily volume weighted average price be less than \$0.50.
+For example, in the event that an investor purchases one Unit and the average of our daily volume weighted average price is \$0.50, then the Class B Warrant will be exercised and the holder will receive 24.500 shares of Common Stock.

-In connection with the Financing, we paid Dawson James a cash payment of \$466,777, which represented an 8% commission and a 2% non-accountable expense allowance of the gross proceeds delivered by investors in the 2012 Financing.
-In addition, Dawson James earned 466,777 2012 Agent Warrants.
+In connection with the Financing, we paid Dawson James Securities, Inc., a FINRA registered broker-dealer ("Dawson James") a cash payment of \$466,777, which represented an 8% commission and a 2% non-accountable expense allowance of the gross proceeds delivered by investors in the 2012 Financing.
+In addition, Dawson James earned warrants to purchase 466,777 shares of Common Stock, which have an exercise price of \$1.25 per share of common stock, will be exercisable for a period of seven years, contain customary anti-dilution protection and are entitled to piggy-back registration rights.